Farid48/tech258_cloud/what_is_cloud/readme.md

 * Provides virtualised computing resources over the internet.
 * Users manage and control the operating systems, applications, and development frameworks. **offering users more direct control over their services.**
 * Offers scalability and flexibility in managing virtualised resources.
+* Would not be responsible to upgrade the physical hardware, only the software side (in a VM)
 * Example Providers: AWS EC2, Microsoft Azure VMs, Google Compute Engine.